 The Learning Haus

-Flexible Learning · Meaningful ConnectionA modern homeschool collective in the heart of Kendall, Miami — where children learn in small pods upstairs, and parents stay, work, or simply belong in the lounge below.
+Flexible Learning · Meaningful ConnectionA modern homeschool co-op in the heart of Kendall — where children learn and interact in small pods, and parents are welcome to stay, work, or simply belong.

 Scroll to beginOur PhilosophyThe Learning Haus is not a school.
 It is a collective — a small, intentional community of families and children who learn, play, and grow together through the full shape of a year.